Aboard Gloria’s Grail, Geminian Waters

 “You…” one of the sailors who had introduced himself as Piet muttered.
 “You don’t have a generator conductor in your ship?”

-“Ah, yes, your country loves those things, don’t they?”
+“Ah, yes, this continent loves those things, don’t they?”
 Maria threw back a laugh.
-“I hope to learn how to use one someday!”
+“I hope to learn how to use one someday!
+They have enticed me since childhood, yes?”

 “You’ll need to go to Ophiuchus to get a State Conducting License to be able to really do anything,” one of her crew members said.
 “And you need to study before that.
 It ain’t that easy, y’know—becoming a Conductor.
 People usually spend years studying, and most don’t usually get it until they turn eighteen.”